utopia-os/utopia-ui/README.md

 ### Why? 🤔

-The Community Ecosystem Map 🗺️ is a tool for all the people out there looking for meaningful relationships 💞 and real community 🤗.
-For everyone who desires to reconnect with the ecosystem 🌱 and socio-sphere around them and who wants to step out of their bubble 🏠 to find like-minded people, projects, and places.
+The Community Ecosystem Map 🗺️ is a tool for everyone out there looking for meaningful relationships 💞 and real community 🤗.
+For all of us who want to reconnect with the ecosystem 🌱 and socio-sphere around them and who wants to step out of their bubble at home🏠 to find like-minded people, projects, and places.

 ### How? 🛠️